 Managing skin rash caused by antibiotic allergy

 Antibiotic allergy can trigger symptoms if an individual uses a certain form of antibiotic.
 Antibiotics especially the penicillin and sulfa groups are usually the common cause of drug allergies.
-The allergies cause hives, swelling and skin rashes, but the most dangerous reaction is called anaphylaxis.
+Generally, the allergies cause hives, swelling and skin rashes, but the most dangerous reaction is called anaphylaxis.

 The allergies are caused by the immune system reaction to the antibiotic as a foreign substance, causing inflammation of the skin, restricting airways, becoming unconscious and even death.
 If experiencing anaphylaxis, it needs treatment immediately to save life.